There are 12 apostles in the Bible. Can you name them all? Specifically, do you know the one with the designation “the

 - Conclusion – the purpose of the epistle

-Still, the book of Revelation has an organized structure.
-You will notice John begins with the vision of Christ.
-Then, he enumerates the signs of the times that lead to Jesus’ second coming.
+The book of Revelation has an organized structure as well.
+It begins with the vision of Christ, followed by the signs of the times that lead to Jesus’ second coming.

-At the center of the book, he shows you that Jesus is the Lamb.
-It provides its theme and theological significance.
-Finally, it ends with the promise of a new heaven and earth.
+In the middle part of the book, John shows that Jesus is the Lamb—its theme and theological significance.
+And he ends with the promise of a new heaven and earth.

-In most of his writings, “the disciple whom Jesus loved” communicates in the first-person perspective.
-Do you observe that?
-Specifically, he is the narrator.
+In most of his writings, the disciple whom Jesus loved communicates in the first-person perspective.
+Do you notice that?
+John is often the narrator.
 He develops the characters and unfolds the events in a personal way.

 For instance, John presents Revelation from how he witnessed the visions God gave him.
 With this, you can get a visual glimpse of events.

 Similarly, John speaks in his epistles through his conviction from God.
-Specifically, he brings His messages like a friendly counselor concerned for your faith.
+He brings His messages like a friendly counselor concerned for your faith.